runnfla/GaleFuncs/Help/Readme.md

 # ElmoFire Add-In

 The ElmoFire Add-In is an extension for LibreOffice Calc and Microsoft Excel powered by the [RunFormula](https://github.com/runnfla/RunFormula) scripting engine.
-It enables the evaluation of mathematical expressions and formulas with built-in physical unit awareness, completely eliminating the need to create macros.
+It allows you to evaluate mathematical expressions and formulas with physical unit awareness, completely eliminating the need to create macros.
 Expressions and short scripts are written directly inside the spreadsheet cells.
-The RunFormula syntax is supported in its entirety.
+The RunFormula syntax is fully supported.

-ElmoFire allows you to, among other things:
+With ElmoFire, you can:
-* **Perform computations** with complex numbers and intervals.
+* Perform computations with **complex numbers and intervals**
-* **Validate physical dimensions** at every stage of the calculation.
+* **Validate physical dimensions** at every stage of the calculation
-* **Automatically determine** the unit of measurement for the final result.
+* **Automatically determine** the unit of measurement for the final result
-* **Convert values seamlessly** from one unit system to another on the fly.
+* **Convert values seamlessly** from one unit system to another on the fly

 Как установить ElmoFire.